 You can think of a return being similar to a chargeback for credit cards - it is something that as a business you hope to avoid, but at times can be unavoidable.
 Returns being initiated by the RDFI can only be initiated during specific timeframes, due to rules set by the NACHA operating guidelines.
+An ACH payment is payment processing network that's used to send money electronically between banks in the United States.

 How do you return an ACH payment?